 - You’ll also owe interest and penalties that grow exponentially the farther back the IRS manages to trace your under the table pay activity.

 - Worse, you can lose your business.
-If the expenses are too great, you’ll go bankrupt.
+If the expenses are too great, then you’ll go bankrupt.

 - And even worse than losing your business, you can be prosecuted for tax evasion, which could land you in prison for a maximum of five years.